 Something that we haven’t talked about yet is knit time efficiency.
 Yeah.
 Something — one of the nice things about this format is that they make visible something that’s actually really important especially in industry.
 I said earlier that each horizontal line corresponds to a physical pass of the carriage.
 It’s a thing that takes time to do.
 So there’s actually a direct correlation between the height of this drawing and how long it’s going to take to knit something.
 And one of the things that will get you really quickly is the transfers because the transfers have to happen in a row all by themselves and remember we can only set the rack value per line.
 So this thing that I just coded up takes a minimum of two passes which is great if you only want to do one transfer, right, or one sideways movement but if we’re talking about a lace where we’ve got three hundred stitches in a row that all want to go over by one, and we just naively call this thing three hundred times, we’re talking about six hundred passes for a single this-tall row of knitting and that’s a bad idea.
 Probably.
 Probably a bad idea.
 So we want to do something more like this instead.
 Let’s transfer all our stitches back at the same time and rack it, and transfer them all forward at the same time again.

 Yeah, this looks really good.
 But what if the stitches are going to go to different locations?
 They’re not all going plus one.
 Maybe one of them’s going minus one, and one of them is going plus one.
 Or maybe they’re swapping places like if it’s a cable knit or what if I want to narrow a fabric evenly across its width.
-A swatch that decreases evenly across its width.
 The ones on the edge are being moved in by quite a lot but the ones in the middle are either staying in place or moving by just a little bit.
 Here’s a fun one.
 The machine has a maximum amount that it can rack over.
 It’s a physical piece of metal that has to stay inside a bigger physical piece of metal.
 So what if we wanted to rack over more than the bed can actually move, and what if we wanted to do all of these things at the same time?
 Ehh — ah, mmm.
 I’ve actually written all of these cases specifically but I haven’t actually written a function that combines them all together because I actually have no idea.
 This is one of those talks where I’m like, “I have no idea but we’re accepting interns.”
 So in the meantime, though, I’m having a really good time turning this nonsense, which kind of looks familiar to you into something that looks more like this.
 Look at this awesome thing that is — these look the same, right?
 Yeah!
 All right.
 I’m out of time.
 Come talk to me.
 We can talk about modular arithmetic and short rows.